MAIF/melusine/README.md

 ## Overview

-Melusine is a high-level library for emails processing that can be used to do:

-- **Email routing**: Make sure emails are sent to the most appropriate destination.
-- **Prioritization**: Ensure urgent emails are treated first.
-- **Summarization**: Save time reading summaries instead of long emails.
-- **Filtering**: Remove undesired emails.
+Discover Melusine, a comprehensive email processing library designed to optimize your email workflow.
+Leverage Melusine's advanced features to achieve:

+- **Effortless Email Routing**: Ensure emails reach their intended destinations with high accuracy.
+- **Smart Prioritization**: Prioritize urgent emails for timely handling and efficient task management.
+- **Snippet Summaries**: Extract relevant information from lengthy emails, saving you precious time and effort.
+- **Precision Filtering**: Eliminate unwanted emails from your inbox, maintaining focus and reducing clutter.

-Melusine facilitates the integration of deep learning frameworks (HuggingFace, Pytorch, Tensorflow, etc) deterministic rules (regex, keywords, heuristics) into a full email qualification workflow.
+Melusine facilitates the integration of deep learning frameworks (HuggingFace, Pytorch, Tensorflow, etc), deterministic rules (regex, keywords, heuristics) into a full email qualification workflow.

-## Why melusine ?
+## Why Choose Melusine ?

-The added value of melusine mainly resides in the following aspects:
+Melusine stands out with its combination of features and advantages:

-- **Off-the-shelf features** :  melusine comes with a number of features that can be used straightaway
+- **Pre-packaged Tools** : Melusine comes with out-of-the-box features such as
-    - Segmenting messages in an email conversation
+    - Segmenting an email conversation into individual messages
     - Tagging message parts (Email body, signatures, footers, etc)
     - Transferred email handling
-- **Execution framework** : users can focus on the email qualification code and save time on the boilerplate code
+- **Streamlined Execution** : Focus on the core email qualification logic while Melusine handles the boilerplate code, providing debug mode, pipeline execution, code parallelization, and more.
-    - debug mode
-    - pipeline execution
-    - code parallelization
-    - etc
-- **Integrations** : the modular nature of melusine makes it easy to integrate with a variety of AI frameworks (HuggingFace, Pytorch, Tensorflow, etc)
+- **Flexible Integrations** : Melusine's modular architecture enables seamless integration with various AI frameworks, ensuring compatibility with your preferred tools.
-- **Production ready** : melusine builds-up on the feedback from several years of running automatic email processing in production at MAIF.
+- **Production ready** : Proven in the MAIF production environment, Melusine provides the robustness and stability you need.

 ## Getting started

-Try one of our (tested!) [tutorials](https://maif.github.io/melusine/tutorials/00_GettingStarted/) to get started.
+Explore our comprehensive [documentation](https://maif.github.io/melusine/) and tested [tutorials](https://maif.github.io/melusine/tutorials/00_GettingStarted/) to get started.

-## Minimal example

-- Load a fake email dataset
-- Instantiate a built-in `MelusinePipeline`
-- Run the qualification pipeline on the emails dataset
+Or dive into our minimal example to experience Melusine's simplicity and power:

 ``` Python
     from melusine.data import load_email_data